somemorewater/water-cast/README.md

 WaterCast is a live streaming platform built to explore real-time video and audio on the web.
 It focuses on low-latency streams, a clean Node.js backend, and WebRTC signaling.

-This project is live-only (no recording) and intended as a learning and proof-of-concept platform.
+This project is live-only (no recording) and intended as a learning project.

 ## Features
 - Live video and audio streaming